 Appeal Process - Appeals must be in writing and submitted to the Dean of Students Office.
 The appeal shall consist of a plain, concise and complete written statement on the grounds for the appeal.
 The Assistant Dean of Students will determine whether one or more grounds for appeal have been met.
 If grounds have been met, the Dean of Students, or his designee, will review the appeal for administrative hearings, or chair the panel for panel hearings.

 The appeal officer or panel shall consider the merits of an appeal only on the basis of the information provided in the written request for appeal and the record of the original hearing.
-In cases where the sanction alters the status of the student or organization, the panel may request to meet with the hearing panelists, respondent and/or complainant to seek clarification of the hearing record only.
+The appeallate office or the panel may request to meet with hearing offiers, responding party and/or the complanining party to seek clarification of the hearing record only.
 Any decision of the appeal panel shall be made by majority vote.
 The appeal officer or panel must be persuaded to act by clear and convincing reasons.
 If the appeal is reviewed, the appeal officer or panel can alter finding of responsibility as well as sanctions.
 It is important to note that the appeal process can remove or add sanctions.
 All decisions of appeal officer or panel are final with the exception of expulsion, where a second appeal can be made to the President.
 See the Community Standards for more details on the appeal process.

 Student Conduct Frequently Asked Questions